-For about two million years the America's were dominated on land by one of the most powerful mammalian predators of all time, the Smilodon populator, otherwise known as the saber-toothed tiger.
-Now those up to eleven inch long teeth get all the attention, but the entire animal was built to kill the largest of herbivores, and who argues with a thousand pound cat?
+For about two million years, the Americas were dominated on land by one of the most powerful mammalian predators of all time, the Smilodon populator, otherwise known as the "saber tooth tiger."
+Now those up to eleven-inch-long teeth get all the attention, but the entire animal was built to kill the largest of herbivores, and who argues with a thousand-pound cat?

-There were possibly many more species of Smilodon, but we now know of three species of the genus very well, and they ranged in size from one hundred twenty pounds all the way up to a thousand pounds, and all species were built more thickly muscled than any species of cat from any genus of cat living today.
-It could be said, and has, that the Smilodon genus of ancient and extinct cats was built more like bears than the cats of today, but they were definitely cats, and the ancient bears were quite another thing altogether.
+There were possibly many more species of Smilodon, but we now only know of three species of the genus very well, and they ranged in size from one hundred twenty pounds up to a thousand pounds.
+All species were built more thickly muscled than any species of cat from any genus of cat living today.
+It could be said, and has, that the Smilodon genus of ancient and extinct cats was built more like today's bears than cats, but they were definitely cats, and the ancient bears were quite another thing altogether.

 Smilodon and Modern Big Cat Differences

-If you contrast that method of kill to the biggest American cat of today, the Jaguar, there is a lot of difference in the build and killing technique of these American cats.
-The Jaguar pounces on the backs of creatures that may be larger than it is, but these creatures are substantially smaller in size to size proportion to the kills made by the three species of Smilodons, and the jaguar kills its prey by crunching through the victim's skull into the brain.
+If you contrast that method of killing to the biggest American cat of today, the Jaguar, there is a lot of difference in the build and killing technique of these American cats.
+The Jaguar pounces on the backs of creatures that may be larger than it is, but these creatures are substantially smaller in size-to-size proportion to the kills made by the three species of Smilodons, and the Jaguar kills its prey by crunching through the victim's skull into the brain.

 All species of Smilodon were built for power rather than speed.
-While no cats run so fast as do the modern cheetah, all modern big cats are definitely more built for sprints than they are for overpowering prey with their forelegs.
-But that is what the three species of Smilodon did - over power, or pull to the ground whatever they intended to eat, and then slice the neck with the large saber teeth for a quick and bloody kill and meal.
+While no cats run as fast as the modern cheetah, all modern big cats are more built for sprints than for overpowering prey with their forelegs.
+But that is what the three species of Smilodon did—overpower or pull whatever they intended to eat to the ground, then slice the neck with the large saber teeth for a quick and bloody kill and meal.

-All this oral glorification that comes with huge canine teeth and such aimed kindly in the direction of the cats of the genus Smilodon is totally uncalled for.
-The truth of the matter is that today's big cats have more powerful pound per square inch bites than Smilodon cats had, though the Smilodon mouth might look very frightful, it was the big muscular body that was truly the weapon, as once it had you, then you'd feel the teeth, and then no more.
+All this oral glorification with the huge canine teeth of the cats of the genus Smilodon is totally uncalled for.
+The truth of the matter is that today's big cats have more powerful pound-per-square-inch bites than Smilodon cats had; though the Smilodon mouth might look very frightful, it was the big muscular body that was truly the weapon, as once it had you, then you'd feel the teeth, and then no more.

-It is well known that the African Lion is a somewhat social creature, and lots do know that packs of lions are known as prides.
-The African lion is a bit different in the way it socializes, as most other big cats are solitary creatures that only socialize for mating, or in the time when it is being raised.
+It is well known that the African Lion is a somewhat social creature, and many people know that packs of lions are known as prides.
+The African lion is a bit different in how it socializes, as most other big cats are solitary creatures that only socialize for mating or when being raised after birth.

-What is known about Smilodon social skills or traits?
+What is known about Smilodon's social skills or traits?
 Absolutely nothing.
-It has forever been speculated that the Smilodon species were all solitary cats as are the jaguar and the cougar, or mountain lion—but hard facts on this issue are nothing but speculation at this time.
+It has forever been speculated that the Smilodon species were all solitary cats, as are the Jaguar and the cougar, or mountain lion—but hard facts on this issue are nothing but speculation at this time.

-What cat in the world today is most like the three ancient species of Smilodon?
-Well, none at all—but the Liger is about the size of the largest of the Smilodon species.
+What cat today is most like the three ancient species of Smilodon?
+Well, none at all—but the Liger is about the size of the largest Smilodon species.
 Ligers do not occur naturally in the wild but are the cross between a male lion and a female tiger.
 Ligers are virtual super cats but are only bred in captivity by persons educated, funded, and fully capable of doing so—for studies concerning the complexities of genetics.
 A Liger may weigh as much as a thousand pounds.

 The Three Species of the Genus Smilodon

-Now the Smilodon populator was the largest cat to have ever lived, but as badly as US folk might find it disappointing, the Smilodon populator did not live in the territory that is now known as the USA.
+Now the Smilodon populator was the largest cat to have ever lived.
+Still, as badly as US folk might find it disappointing, the Smilodon populator did not live in the territory now known as the USA.
 This cat, the largest that ever lived, was the apex predator of the Eastern parts of South America from ten thousand years ago all the way back to one million years ago, and nothing at all could contend with it.

-The Smilodon populator was as tall as fifty-five inches high at the shoulder, one hundred inches long, and weighed regularly in at around a thousand pounds, and then some a little more.
-There are a lot of very well preserved remains of this cat taken from Peruvian caves.
+The Smilodon populator was as tall as fifty-five inches high at the shoulder, one hundred inches long, weighed regularly in at around a thousand pounds, and then some.
+There are a lot of very well-preserved remains of this cat taken from Peruvian caves.

 The second largest species of the Smilodon was the Smilodon fatalis, which was the big North American cat.
-The Smilodon fatalis roamed Northern America from ten thousand years ago all the way back to one point six million years ago, a nice long set of lives for a species.
-The Smilodon fatalis did manage to roam South to the Southern Americas, and during the same time in which the larger Smilodon populator also lived there.
-A full meter high at the shoulders stood this saber-toothed cat, and they could weigh in at as much as six hundred and twenty or so pounds.
-The Smilodon fatalis also had two subspecies that generated from it, the Smilodon of California, and the Smilodon of Florida.
+The Smilodon fatalis roamed Northern America from ten thousand years ago all the way back to six million years ago, a nice long life for a species.
+The Smilodon fatalis did manage to roam into South America during the same time the larger Smilodon populator also lived there.
+This saber-toothed cat stood a full meter high at the shoulders, and they could weigh in at as much as six hundred and twenty or so pounds.
+The Smilodon fatalis also had two subspecies generated from it, the Smilodon of California and the Smilodon of Florida.

-Hopefully, you've noticed that this section of text is going backward in time, and as we go back we find the first species of Smilodon to have developed, the Smilodon gracilis, which lived in Northern America from two and a half million years ago up to five hundred thousand years ago.
-The larger two species of Smilodon are presumed to have evolved from the Smilodon gracilis, which as you follow, the species got larger until they died out, and this one, of course, is the smallest and weighed in at between one twenty to two hundred and twenty pounds.
-This cat, of course, came from an even smaller cat with big somewhat saber teeth, the Megantereon.
+Hopefully, you've noticed that this section of text is going backward in time.
+As we go back, we find the first species of Smilodon to have developed, the Smilodon gracilis, which lived in Northern America from two and a half million years ago up to five hundred thousand years ago.
+The larger two species of Smilodon are presumed to have evolved from the Smilodon gracilis.
+These species grew larger until they died out, and this one, of course, is the smallest and weighed in at between one twenty to two hundred and twenty pounds.
+This cat, of course, came from an even smaller cat with big, somewhat-saber teeth, the Megantereon.

 The Smilodon Populator

-Obviously, all three species of Smilodon are very extinct.
-Why they went extinct is a subject of much speculation as is the subject of Smilodon social activities.
+All three species of Smilodon are very extinct.
+Why they went extinct is a subject of much speculation, as is the subject of Smilodon social activities.
 There are two major bits of speculation concerning the extinction of Smilodon cats, and most likely, a combination of the two lines of reasoning would lead to the actual answer.

 If you would like to know more about the Americas during the Pleistocene epoch (2.5 mya—10,000 years ago), then I can think of no more entertaining set of videos to watch than those titled The Monsters We Met.